-G. NAC NEW "Plan of Care" defined.
-(NRS NEW)

-"Plan of Care" means a written service plan developed and monitored by a supervising speech-language pathologist to meet the needs of a client, addressing needs for screening, observation, monitoring, assessment, treatment, and other services.
+J. NAC NEW "Plan of Care" defined.
+(NRS NEW) "Plan of Care" means a written service plan developed and monitored by a supervising speech-language pathologist to meet the needs of a March 2024: Reviewed - no ASHA Definitions client, addressing needs for screening, observation, monitoring, assessment, treatment, and other services. change.
 ASHA Definitions